Secure CheckoutPersonal information is secured with SSL technology.

 Dr Pardeep Singh is presently working as Assistant Professor in the Department of Environmental Science, at PGDAV College, University of Delhi, New Delhi, India The area of his doctoral research is degradation of organic pollutants through various indigenous isolated microbes and by using various types of photocatalytic.

-Assistant Professor in the Department of Environmental Science, at PGDAV College, University of Delhi, New Delhi, India
+Assistant Professor, Department of Environmental Science, PGDAV College, University of Delhi, New Delhi, India

 Dr. Anwesha Borthakur is a research fellow at the Centre for Studies in Science Policy, Jawaharlal Nehru University, New Delhi.
 She has an M.Phil and PhD in Science Policy Studies.
 The area of her both M.Phil and PhD studies was waste management and policy implications in India.
 She has published more than 30 papers/chapters in international peer-reviewed journals and books.
 Presently working as a Post Doctoral Fellow.